econnet/econ/plan.rst

 There must never be someone with to much power, too much wealth, too much leverage.

-Especially a young person should become aware of his interests and develop in that direction without ever letting anybody distract.
+Especially young people should become aware of their interests and develop in that direction without ever letting anybody distract them.
-If he wants to decide over his actions, employment is no option, even if it is in the field of his interest.
+If people want to decide over their actions, employment is not an option, even if it is in the field of interest.

 A problem is, though, that young people do not know yet.
 So they are easily exploited by companies.

-The reason is the educational system:

-- It is `authoritarian`_: students need to obey
-- It does not listen to students
-- Students cannot develop in a self-determined, independent way
-- Students are not taught to care and to be political
+The educational system does not teach students to be political and care about fairness.

+.. _`popendevelopment`:

-Open Cooperation
+Open Development
 ================

-.. _`p2`:

-:p2:

 Everyone wants an easy life,
-but it often made harder than necessary, through competition instead of cooperation.
+but it is often made harder than necessary, through competition instead of cooperation.

 Cooperation means that everyone interacting makes the other's life easy.